AR Navigation For Public Transit

 Since we lack the agency to redesign NYC’s physical infrastructure we leveraged AR to bypass the "interpretation tax" entirely.
 By mapping navigation directly onto the user's field of vision, we eliminate the friction of decoding cryptic symbols and navigating unfamiliar places.
 For a tourist, it is an overlay on top of the real world, turning a chaotic transit hub into a self-guiding interface.

-AR Micro Navigation
+AR Navigation For Public Transit

 Final concept to help tourists traverse unfamiliar public transport systems